embarklabs/embark/docs/installation.rst

 Installation
 ============

-Requirements: geth (1.5.5 or higher), node (5.0.0) and npm Optional: serpent (develop) if using contracts with Serpent, testrpc or ethersim if using the simulator or the test functionality.
+Requirements: geth (1.5.8 or higher), node (6.9.1 or higher is recommended) and npm serpent (develop) if using contracts with Serpent, testrpc (3.0 or higher) if using the simulator or the test functionality.
 Further: depending on the dapp stack you choose: `IPFS <https://ipfs.io/>`__